-The first step to renting property is to check with your mortgage lender.
-Renting out your property without approval may be a breach of your mortgage contract.
+Before you take any steps to rent out your property, you should check with your mortgage lender.
+Renting out your property without approval may breach your mortgage contract.
 Most mortgages require a 1-4 family rider.
-You must also check the land use and zoning of the property to see if it allows for rentals.
+You must also check the property's local land use and zoning to see if it allows rentals.

-You need to calculate how much you can charge for renting your property.
+You need to calculate how much you can charge for rent at your property.
 In most situations, you need to figure out what amount of rent you need to break even and produce some income.
-At the same time, you also need to be aware of the rental prices of similar properties in the same area.
-You should look through real estate websites, make appointments to meet landlords, and also visit the other rental units to see their condition.
+At the same time, you should also know the local housing market conditions.
+You can check local real estate websites or contact agents for more information.

-You cannot count on having a stable income from your rental property for all twelve months of the year.
-Residential lease agreements typically last a year, and even if your house or apartment is in a high-demand area, there is still going to be transition time between tenants.
-This transition time could be one to two months, depending on the condition of the apartment, when the previous tenant moves out, and how quickly you can find a new tenant.
+You can't count on having a stable income from your rental property for all 12 months of the year.
+Residential lease agreements typically last a year, and even if your house or apartment is in a high-demand area, you must account for transition time between tenants.
+This transition time could be one to two months, depending on the apartment's condition, when the previous tenant moves out, and how quickly you can find a new tenant.

 Tax Benefits for Owning Rental Property

-In its current form, the tax code is full of laws that benefit people who rent out residential properties.
-One of the advantages of being a landlord is the ability to take numerous deductions, many times after ending up with a net loss from their rental income.
-This may sound like a bad thing but you might be able to deduct this net loss from other sources of income, like your wage income from employment.
+The U.S. tax code contains laws that benefit people renting out residential properties.
+One of the advantages of being a landlord is the ability to take many deductions after ending up with a net loss from their rental income.
+This sounds like a bad thing, but you can deduct this net loss from other sources of income, like your wage income from employment.

-Here is a list of some of the major tax deductions that may be available to residential landlords that do not own large numbers of properties:
+Here is a list of some of the major tax deductions available to residential landlords who don't own large numbers of properties:

-- Interest: This is often the largest deduction on a landlord's taxes.
-This includes payments made on interest on a mortgage taken out to either buy or improve a rental property.
-It can also include interest on credit cards that were used in the rental business.
+- Mortgage interest: This is often the most significant deduction on a landlord's taxes.
+This includes payments made on interest on a mortgage to buy or improve a rental property.

-- Depreciation: Residential landlords can deduct the purchase price of the rental property from their taxes over a period of twenty-seven and a half years.
+- Depreciation: Residential landlords can deduct the purchase price of the rental property from their taxes over 27 and a half years.

-- Repairs: Any repairs that a landlord pays for on the rental property due to the landlord's responsibilities, such as repainting, plumbing etc., can be deducted for the tax year in which the repairs were paid for.
+- Repairs: Landlords can deduct repairs on the rental property due to the landlord's responsibilities, such as repainting, plumbing, etc., for the tax year they paid for the repairs.

-- Travel: Landlords can deduct travel expenses if the travel is related to their landlord responsibilities.
-The Internal Revenue Service (IRS) carefully reviews these deductions, so it is important to keep accurate records.
+- Travel: Landlords can deduct travel expenses related to their landlord responsibilities.
+The Internal Revenue Service (IRS) reviews these deductions, so keep accurate records.

-- Home Office: Landlords can deduct expenses incurred in operating a home office, provided that certain requirements are met.
+- Home office: Landlords can deduct expenses incurred in operating a home office if they meet the requirements.

-This list is not exhaustive, though, so be sure to check with a tax expert to learn more about landlord tax deductions.
+This list is not exhaustive and is not legal or financial advice.
+Consult with a tax expert to learn more about landlord tax deductions.

-One of the great advantages of being a landlord is simply being your own boss, with opportunities to grow.
-Many people that get started with just one rental property find themselves buying and renting out more properties, ultimately ending up as full-time real estate investors.
+One of the significant advantages of being a landlord is being your boss, with opportunities to grow.
+Many property owners who start with one rental property buy and rent out more properties, ending up as full-time real estate investors.

 - Landlord/Property Associations